mostakimjobair/Handwritten-Digits-Classification-using-KNN-MNIST-dataset-/README.md

 📌 The project demonstrates how a simple yet powerful algorithm like KNN can be applied to image classification tasks.

-🔗 Check out the full project on GitHub: [Your GitHub Link]

 #MachineLearning #KNN #MNIST #DataScience #AI #Python #Classification